malykhin/sneakyBot/README.md

 Node.js Telegram bot microservices example.

 This bot scrapes selected url in some intrval, check it content and notify user for changes.

-Read more about project: https://medium.com/@denismalykhin/building-microservices-for-telegram-bot-using-node-js-rabbitmq-mongodb-and-docker-from-scratch-12640d172b8f
+Read more about this project: https://medium.com/@denismalykhin/building-microservices-for-telegram-bot-using-node-js-rabbitmq-mongodb-and-docker-from-scratch-12640d172b8f

 ## How to run